 The WR Council is the executive body of the Party, with a minimum membership of four.

-Nick Xylas – Secretary
+Nick Xylas – President

 A former member of the Green Party who had been interested in Wessex since learning Anglo-Saxon history at school, Nick joined the Wessex Regionalists after someone fortuitously left an issue of The Regionalist magazine, which focused on the party, lying around at a Green Party conference.
 He has since stood for election to Bristol City Council, in the Eastville ward.